danielsinderson/personal-website/src/pages/posts/book-vocoder.md

     &emsp;I can't picture now.
 Poverty moves in and out of my home.

 Life is a blizzard.
 It's a blizzard.
-It's burning.
+It burns.
 Like a premise or a scar
 the purest harvests are sown in a soil that doesn't exist.
 Day recedes to darkness,